African Schools on Line

-- Thus far in excess of a billion pounds of finance and equipment have been expended on wide ranging ICT / school projects undertaken by eminent institutions including the World Bank, European Union & Microsoft; unaudited and sadly with limited benefit or sustainability.
+- Thus far, billion's of pounds in finance and equipment have been expended through wide ranging ICT / school projects and undertaken by eminent institutions including World Bank, European Union & Microsoft.
+MaINLY unaudited and sadly short lived and certainly not sustainable.

 Failure is a harsh word, breakdown of such projects is from various factors.
 However experience suggests the key reason for failure is commonly lack of ownership combined with myopic Vision .
 From this scenario CfC developed a grass roots model, which strangely has proven to be highly successful.

 - DFID (Department for International Development) Quote "We have witnessed many ICT schools projects in Africa, but "African Schools on Line" is one of the few projects we have seen that works"!!

-This success has been achieved by assessing ,identifying and addressing potential limitations of local education provision and skills levels in schools, thereby aiding the development of wider working partnerships i.e schools sharing resources or opening facilities for community benefit.
+Success has been achieved by assessing ,identifying and addressing potential limitations of local education provision and skills levels in each school, Thereby enabling the development of wider working partnerships i.e schools sharing resources and opening facilities for community benefit.

 Our program fosters local ownership for state and independent Primary and Secondary education, whilst involving the local community to view and grasp the bigger picture of the actual potential for supporting such initiatives including access to training, adult education, social enterprise, etc.

 • Even though it is often cheaper to ship computers & equipment to far away regions than purchase locally.
 Supplying computers on their own is not a solution.